UCL/research-computing-with-cpp/02libraries/sec01ChoosingLibraries.md

 * When you plan to distribute code:
     * Read [this book][LicensingBook], and/or [GitHub's advice][Chooselicense], and [OSI][OSI] for choosing your own license.
     * Don't write your own license, unless you use legal advice.
-    * Try to pick one of the standard ones if you can, so your software is "compatible", and people understand the restrictions.
+    * Try to pick one of the standard ones for compatibility.

 * Note: Once a 3rd party has your code under a license agreement, their restrictions are determined by that version of the code.